 2. Originally, circuit switching is designed for voice communicating purpose and packet switching is designed for data communication.

-3. In packet switching, the packet has the intelligence to find its destination path using routers, when a linkage is broken or the packets are lost.
-So this is resilient that packets can transfer efficiently in traffic.
-Where circuit switching cannot track when the packet gets lost.
+3. In packet switching, the packet has the intelligence to find its destination path using routers when a linkage is broken or the packets are lost.
+So this is resilient that packets can transfer efficiently in traffic where circuit switching cannot track when the packet gets lost.

-4. Packet switching is network efficient as each packet identifies its own path to reach the destination and it does not require any dedicated connection for transmission.
+4. Packet switching is network efficient as each packet identifies its own path to reach the destination, and it does not require any dedicated connection for transmission.
 Where circuit switching requires and sets specific path and path won’t be changed till the session ends.

-5. Packet switching is cost-effective and scalable as the packets efficiently use the data transmission path and links are managed efficiently and bandwidth is not wasted.
-Where circuit switching wastes the bandwidth irrelevant to data transmission.
+5. Packet switching is cost-effective and scalable as the packets efficiently use the data transmission path and links are managed efficiently, and bandwidth is not wasted where circuit switching wastes the bandwidth irrelevant to data transmission.

 6. In packet switching, it is so reliable in networking where the packets are not lost in transmission.
-Because the packets are numbered.
-It can reassemble at the receiver end, though it travels in the different communications paths.
+Because the packets are numbered, it can reassemble at the receiver end, though it travels in the different communications paths.
 Where circuit switching is sent in the order in a path; packets cannot be arranged if it gets lost in the communication path.

-7. Packet switching is connectionless protocol is used when the transmission doesn’t require any prior setup for packet transfer.
-Circuit switching is a connection-oriented protocol is used for complex data transactions.
+7. Packet switching is a connectionless protocol that is used when the transmission doesn’t require any prior setup for packet transfer.
+Circuit switching is a connection-oriented protocol that is used for complex data transactions.
 Prior setup is made and routed from source to destination.
 The delay time is the same as the data transfer time in connectionless switching.